-- 1 Turn in mixture control screw 2 up to the stop, and turn it back out by 1.5 turns - 2 Warm up the engine - 3 Use throttle stop screw 1 to adjust normal idling speed (1400-1500 r.p.m.) - 4 Turn mixture control screw 2 slowly clockwise until idling speed starts to decrease.
+- 1 Turn in mixture control screw 2 up to the stop, and turn it back out to the basic position (see tecnical date engine) - 2 Warm up the engine - 3 Use the adjusting wheel \bullet to set the normal idle speed (1400 1500 rpm). - 4 Turn mixture control screw 2 slowly clockwise until idling speed starts to decrease.
 Memorize this position, and turn mixture control screw slowly counterclockwise until the idling speed will decrease again.
 Adjust the point of the highest idling speed between these two positions.
-The highly competitive user will make his adjustment 1/4 turn leaner (clockwise) because his engine will heat up more in competitive use.
+If, in the course of this procedure, the speed undergoes a relatively high increase, reduce the idle speed to a normal level and repeat the procedure specified in 4.
+Serious competitive racers will choose a setting approx. 1/4 turn (clockwise) leaner than this ideal value because their engine will heat up more when used in competitions.